ali8137/ecommerce-backend/README.md

 ## Database Design
 <details>
   <summary>
-    the tables of the database this application are: Customer, Address, Product, Review, Rating, Category, Inventory, Cart, CartItem, Order, OrderItem, Payment. the many-to-many relationship tables are: Review, Rating, "Cart", "Order". the "weak" entities are: Address, Payment.
+    the tables of the database this application are: Customer, Address, Product, Review, Rating, Category, QtyPerSize, Cart, CartItem, Order, OrderItem, Payment. the many-to-many relationship tables are: Review, Rating, "Cart", "Order". the supporting/"weak" entities are: Address, QtyPerSize.
   </summary>

   - relationships: